orsonteodoro/gcf2/profiles/gaming/README.md

    LTO undo.
 Some projects had been observed already applying some of these flags, but not all project security teams are aware about it.
- - Using -Ofast or -ffast-math may compromise the integrity of mathematical models with indeterministic fmul or float optimizations.
+ - Using -Ofast or -ffast-math may compromise the integrity of mathematical models with non-deterministic fmul or float optimizations.
 Both -Ofast and -ffast-math should be disabled when real world losses are possible like use of finance mathematical models (spreadsheets, the JavaScript or PHP package(s) itself if it used as a finance calculator, POS systems, etc) or